Last Updated: October 30, 2022

 Here’s their famous "Who cooks for you?
 Who cooks for you-all?" call I forgot to sing:

 What is the size of the biggest owl in Florida?

-The biggest owl in Florida is the great horned owl and is usually about 18 – 25 inches tall, with large yellow eyes and easily recognizable large ear tufts.
+The biggest owl in Florida is the great horned owl which is usually about 18 – 25 inches tall, with large yellow eyes and easily recognizable large ear tufts.

-Have you finally figured which owl has been making that weird noise in your yard?
+Have you finally figured out which owl has been making that weird noise in your yard?